JosephJohnAlexander/Codesans/README.md

 	B5 and 3BC are the same.
 	B7, 2219, 387 and 1091F are the same.
 	BF is modified from 3F.
+  	CF and 3AA are the same.
 	D7 and 205B are modified from 203B.
+	F3 and 3CC are the same.
 	131 is modified from 69.
+ 	178 and 3AB are the same.
 	18D is modified from 3B4.
 	1A9 and 3A3 are the same.
 	1B1 and 2127 are the same - they are modified from 3A9.